-Number Risk Summary of Control Mechanisms E1 The mix of employers changes significantly The five major scheduled bodies comprise xx% of the funds members.
+Number Risk Summary of Control Mechanisms E1 The mix of employers changes significantly The five secure scheduled bodies comprise 95 of the Fund's members.
 The Administering Authority monitors membership movements on an annual basis.
 E2 Effect of possible increase in employer's contribution rate on service delivery and admission/scheduled bodies.
-Mitigate impact through deficit spreading and phasing in of contribution rises.
-E3 Deteriorating patterns of early retirements.
+Mitigate impact through deficit spreading and phasing in of contribution rises. Е3 Deteriorating patterns of early retirements.
 Employers are charged the extra capital cost of non ill health retirements following each individual decision.
-E4 Administering Authority unaware of structural changes in an employer's membership (e.g. large fall in employee members, large number of retirements).
-Administering Authority not advised of an employer closing to new entrants.
-The Administering Authority monitors membership movements on an annual basis.
-The Actuary may be instructed to consider revising the rates and Adjustments certificate to increase an employer's contributions (under Regulation 78) between triennial valuations Deficit contributions are expressed as monetary amounts and will be collected as monetary amounts from 1 April 2014.
+E4 1) Administering Authority unaware of structural changes in an employer's membership (e.g. large fall in employee members, large number of The Administering Authority monitors membership movements on an annual basis.
+The Actuary may be instructed to consider revising the Rates and Adjustments certificate to retirements).
+2) Administering Authority not advised of an employer closing to new entrants. increase an employer's contributions (under Regulation 78) between triennial valuations Deficit recovery contributions are expressed as monetary amounts and will be collected as monetary amounts from 1 April 2014.
 E5 Administering Authority failing to commission the Fund Actuary to carry out a termination valuation for a departing Admission Body and losing the opportunity to call in a debt.
 In addition to the Administering Authority monitoring membership movements on an annual basis, it requires employers with Best Value contractors to inform it of forthcoming changes.
 It also operates a diary system to alert it to the forthcoming termination of Best Value Admission Agreements.
 E6 An employer ceasing to exist with insufficient funding or adequacy of a bond.
 The Administering Authority believes that it would normally be too late to address the position if it was left to the time of departure.
 The risk is mitigated by: Seeking a funding guarantee from another scheme employer, or external body, wherever possible.
 Alerting the prospective employer to its obligations and encouraging it to take independent actuarial advice.
 Vetting prospective employers before admission Setting a minimum limit of 20 employees for prospective employers.
 The Administering Authority will consider where permitted under the regulations, requiring a bond to protect the scheme from the extra cost of early retirements on redundancy if the employer failed.